compassionprojects/socialchange-web/README.md

 ## NVC Social Change Data

-This project is a global effort to collect all social change stories (data) where Nonviolent Communication has been a part of.
+This project is a global effort to collect all social change stories where Nonviolent Communication has been a part of to influence policy and lessen the harms of punitive systems

 - [Mockups and design](https://www.figma.com/file/b3Dk9u5DMyV6qUSw7H9hKT/NVC-Social-Change-Mockups?node-id=0%3A1)